seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 Came smiling, and did bathe their hands in it:
 And these does she apply for warnings, and portents,
 And evils imminent; and on her knee
-Hath begg’d that I will stay at home to-day.
+Hath begg'd that I will stay at home to-day.

 **DECIUS BRUTUS**
 This dream is all amiss interpreted;